 The undergraduate program in the School of Business includes five majors leading to a B.B.A. degree.
 The B.B.A. majors include accounting, economics, finance, marketing, and operations and technology management.
 It includes a general education component based on the University core curriculum.
 This is followed by other foundation and major courses depending upon the specific major.
 Minors are offered in business administration, economics, entrepreneurship and innovation management, global business and sustainability.

 School of Business Learning Goals and Outcomes

-Graduates of the School of Business should be able to:
+Graduates of the Pamplin School of Business should be able to:

-- Make ethical and socially responsible choices in business and community leadership.
+- Ethics and Social Responsibility Competencies: Make ethical and socially responsible choices in business and community settings.

 Pamplin Professional Preparation Program (P4)

 Students in the Pamplin School of Business are required to engage in a series of professional development activities throughout their four years in the program.
 This will include vocational assessment, leader development, and professional-experiential activities.
 Students will complete resume-building sessions, job shadows, mock and informational interviewing, service projects, an internship, attend an etiquette dinner, complete a portfolio, and attend other related career-development activities.

 Students in the Pamplin School of Business will participate in coursework and experiential activities to foster the development of their global acumen to enable them to contribute to inter-culturally complex communities and succeed in international and multicultural work environments.
 The components of the Global Acumen requirements will include (1) BUS 360: Cross Cultural Organizational Behavior and Ethics; (2) a meaningful international experience (“MIE”); and (3) an upper division (300 or 400 level) course with an international focus.
 An MIE may include a study abroad experience, an international internship, a non-traditional international academic experience, or other opportunities that include a robust international academic component.
 All MIEs must be approved by the PSOB dean’s office.